-This report details the results of a preliminary ecological appraisal (PEA) and a preliminary bat roost assessment (PRA) of the two-storey buildings which constitute the core component of the residential dwelling at Trevean, Higher Town, St Martin's, Isles of Scilly, TR25 0QL.
+This report details the results of a preliminary ecological appraisal (PEA) and a preliminary bat roost assessment (PRA) of the single-storey elements of the residential dwelling and a detached glasshouse/workshop at Trevean, Higher Town, St Martin's, Isles of Scilly, TR25 0QL.
 The survey was carried out on the 4th June 2020.